umn-msi-lmnp/cephtools/doc/vignette_dd2ceph.md

-Keep a record of data transfers in common location (make sure permissions are set at this folder)
+Keep a record of data transfers in a common location (make sure permissions are set at this folder)

 ```
 cd /home/$MYGROUP/shared/dd2ceph